mathwizard/config-props-micronaut-mapstruct/README.md

-When using MapStruct together with @ConfigurationProperties, micronaut annottaionProcessor runs twice and cannot generate spring-configuration-metadata.json
+When using MapStruct together with @ConfigurationProperties, micronaut annottaionProcessor runs twice and cannot generate spring-configuration-metadata.json as it's already generated and "opened"